Last Updated on

 On the other hand, hotels provide a more consistent experience, and perks like a gym and swimming pool and are often better located.

 We’ve got a voucher for AU $50 when you sign up for Airbnb.
 Take the opportunity here!

 How To Plan Activities For A Family Holiday

 If you are short on time; and would like your holiday to flow seamlessly then contracting a tour provider, at least for complex sections makes sense.

 We recommend looking for a local company that is well recommended and treats its staff in a responsible manner.
-We specifically look for these kind of companies because it is our belief that any cheap service can’t treat its people, equipment or even cars right!
+We specifically look for these kinds of companies because it is our belief that any cheap service can’t treat its people, equipment or even cars right!
 For us, it is a no brainer: we don’t want to unnecessarily put our kids at risk so safety is more important than budget.

 Having worked in tourism in the Americas, we agree that if you go book train and local attraction tickets yourself, you will DEFINITELY save money.
-However, the savings can be pretty minimal and we would rather be spending quality time with kids than trying to entertain them in queues.
+However, the savings can be pretty minimal, and we would rather be spending quality time with kids than trying to entertain them in queues.
 Again, you know the balance between your budget and your time.

-- Have we allowed for “down time” for the kids and family?
+- Have we allowed for “down-time” for the kids and family?